 Driven by the 90s fashion trends, denim became the incontestable king of the ’00s fashion.

-However, not everyone wanted to step out in neon skinny jeans, so more understated color alternatives, such as printed jeans, started to gain ground.
+However, not everyone wanted to step out in neon skinny jeans, so more understated color alternatives, such as painted jeans, started to gain ground.

-Whether stars or butterflies, flowers, lines, or squares, printed skinny jeans became one of the most popular (and unforgettable) 00s outfits.
+Painted jeans became one of the most popular (and unforgettable) 00s outfits, whether stars, butterflies, flowers, lines, or squares.

 Trucker caps weren’t the only headgear that ruled 2000s fashion.

-Styled with a sweeping side fringe, knitted beanie caps became an equally powerful style for autumn and winters.
+Styled with a sweeping side fringe, knitted beanie caps became an equally powerful style for autumn and winter.

 2000s fashion is also at the core of the ‘It’ bags, such as Chloe’s Paddington, at times when the influencer culture started to take hold.

 In 2004, Chloe’s creative director, Phoebe Philo, debuted a millennial classic, the heavy, top-handle Paddington bag.

 Instantly recognizable for its logo padlock, the back claimed cult status at no time, and every one of the 8,000 pieces created sold out before arriving in stores.

 Chloe’s Paddington was on the arm of every A-class celeb, from Nicky Hilton to Michelle Trachtenberg.